Tip:Best Practices for Enforcing Password Policies

 Enforce Password History

-To prevent users from working around the Enforce Password History settings, you should prevent users from changing passwords immediately.
+Note: To prevent users from working around the Enforce Password History settings, you should prevent users from changing passwords immediately.
 This stops users from changing their passwords several times to wipe the history and get back to the old password.
 You can set the time required to keep a password with the Minimum Password Age policy.
-Maximum Password Age

-Windows Server 2008 R2 notifies users when the password expiration date is approaching.
+Note: Windows Server 2008 R2 notifies users when the password expiration date is approaching.
 Any time the expiration date is less than 30 days away, users see a warning when they log on that they have to change their password within a specific number of days.
-Minimum Password Age

-Keep in mind that a minimum password age could prevent a user from changing a compromised password.
+Note: Keep in mind that a minimum password age could prevent a user from changing a compromised password.
 If a user can’t change the password, an administrator has to make the change.
-Minimum Password Length

 Beyond the basic password and account policies, Windows Server 2008 R2 includes facilities for creating additional password controls.
 These facilities enforce the use of secure passwords that follow these guidelines: